-The only other stale-fart-of-a-whiff of a female presence in the film is in the end scene.
-Once the single rouge plane dropped a hydrogen bomb onto Russian soil, war room strategizing easily transformed into whiskey drinking and conversation about the bleak collective future.
+The only other stale-fart female presence in the film is in the end scene.
+Once the single rouge plane had dropped a hydrogen bomb onto Russian soil, war room strategizing easily transformed into whiskey drinking and conversation about the bleak (if at all remaining) collective future.

-Reserving a “specimen” of the human race could be done, by moving a small, intentionally cultivated, portion of the population underground.
+Reserving a “specimen” of the human race could be done, by moving a small and intentionally cultivated portion of the population underground.
 For the sake of expeditious repopulation, the underground society would consist of highly attractive women who outnumbered men 10 to 1.

-Is war a biproduct of the repressed male sexual identity, and a simulated act of rape?
+Is war a biproduct of repressed male sexual identity, and a simulated act of rape?

-The score of Dr. Strangelove hits a level of comedic brilliance like a contestant on the cooking show "Chopped", who manages to use lychee, wild mushroom, and grape Koolaid to create a decadent flaming creme brûlée, that actually Naomi Campbell likes.
+The score of Dr. Strangelove strikes a level of comedic brilliance like a contestant on the cooking show "Chopped", who manages to use lychee, wild mushroom, and grape Koolaid to create decadent flaming Caribbean creme brûlée shooters, that Naomi Campbell actually likes.

-Haha this is funny, wait no it's terrifying and it's real.
+Haha this is funny, wait no, this is what we do, this is terrifying and it's real.